aussa1308/capstone-project-starbucks/README.md

 The main findings of this project can be found in the report provided in this repository.

+## Blog Post <a name="results"></a>

+The report of this capstone can be seen on my [Medium](https://medium.com/@aussa.tris/unraveling-the-magic-behind-starbucks-offers-a-data-driven-approach-60414a141ba7)

 ## Licensing, Authors, Acknowledgements <a name="licensing"></a>

 Data for coding exercises belongs to Starbucks.
 Otherwise, use the code here as you would like!